20

 Maldon, Essex

-The Battle of Maldon took place on 11 August 991 AD near Maldon beside the River Blackwater in Essex, England, during the reign of Æthelred the Unready.
+The Battle of Maldon took place on 11 August 991 CE near Maldon beside the River Blackwater in Essex, England, during the reign of Æthelred the Unready.
 Earl Byrhtnoth and his thegns led the English against a Viking invasion.
 The battle ended in an Anglo-Saxon defeat.
 After the battle Archbishop Sigeric of Canterbury and the aldermen of the south-western provinces advised King Æthelred to buy off the Vikings rather than continue the armed struggle.
 The result was a payment of 10,000 Roman pounds (3,300 kg) of silver, the first example of Danegeld in England.

-Cnut becomes king of England
+Cnut becomes King of England

 The Battle of Assandun ended in victory for the Danes, led by Cnut the Great, who triumphed over the English army led by King Edmund Ironside.
 The battle was the conclusion to the Danish reconquest of England.
 Cnut ruled England for nearly two decades.
 The protection he lent against Viking raiders—many of them under his command—restored the prosperity that had been increasingly impaired since the resumption of Viking attacks in the 980s.
 In turn the English helped him to establish control over the majority of Scandinavia, too.